ferre795/AI-Therapist/README.md

 [![Open In Colab](https://colab.research.google.com/drive/10tAEyPBPaLfZZNmMueTSKTLXYXgqGv0o?usp=sharing)]

 ## Example

-Input: I feel completely lost and scared.
+**Input:** I feel completely lost and scared.

-Detected emotion: Fear
+**Detected emotion:** Fear

-Output: That's common, but you don't have to keep feeling that way.
+**Output:** That's common, but you don't have to keep feeling that way.
 Here are some things you can do to help calm your nerves and start moving forward.
 1. Practice deep breathing.
-Take slow, deep breaths in through your nose for about 4 seconds, hold your breath for 8-10 seconds, and then exhale slowly out through your mouth for another 6-7 seconds.
+Take slow, deep breaths in through your nose for about 4 seconds, hold your breath for 8–10 seconds, and then exhale slowly out through your mouth for another 6–7 seconds.

+---

-Note: Some responses may be cut off if the max_new_tokens parameter is set too low.
+**Note:** Some responses may be cut off if the `max_new_tokens` parameter is set too low.
 Increasing this value will allow longer replies.